 It started by hitting balls against a wall.
 For then four-year-old Amir C., he had no choice to be at the tennis courts with his grandparents and brother who was training and competing in tennis at a higher level.
 To pass the time, he would hit balls against a wall, but everything changed when someone saw a talent in him that couldn’t be ignored.
 Red ball, orange ball, green ball, he improved through the USTA Mid-Atlantic’s youth tennis progression and now at 11 years old, is expertly competing in junior tournaments throughout the Mid-Atlantic and nationally.

 But for Amir’s family, he and his brother Mikeal’s competitive tennis mean a lot of sacrifices especially financially.
 The boys are being raised by their grandparents and since they are retired the family has limited income.
 But they’ve had support from USTA Mid-Atlantic’s scholarship program for both boys over the years to help cover some costs such as travel to major tournaments.
-And there are many families just like this one, whose children are dreaming big and performing on the tennis court that need help to keep those dreams going.
-You can be the one that supports the dream and makes a difference.

 “I fully support the Mid-Atlantic scholarship program,” says Mikeal and Amir’s grandmother, a tennis player herself and along with the boys’ grandfather, their primary caregiver.
 “It is extremely hard financially, and the scholarships that we have been fortunate enough to get have been a life saver.
 It has assisted us in paying tournament fees and travel costs.”